Key economic conditions are improving

 Hiring has remained stable for the past two quarters.
 While fewer project managers were laid-off in Q1 2014, there has been an increase in overall employment during that same timeframe.

 Government stimulus funds for projects are slowing down.
 There was a steady increase in government support from the end of 2012 through the third quarter of 2013.
-However, government support decreased in Q4 2013.
-Organizations in Latin America and EMEA are receiving significantly more government support than other regions.
+Since then, the percent of projects receiving government funding has remained stable — 16 percent in both Q4 2013 and Q1 2014.